Linguistx/testsite/README.md

 ## Dictionary files

-dictionaryA.md is the Language A to Language B file.
+There are two dicitonry files: ```dictionary.md``` is the Conlang to English dictionary, and ```English.md``` is the English to Conalng dicitonary.

+A word entry in the  # eg:

     # My word
     /pronunciation of word/
     ### noun
     1. definition one
-    2. definition two

-# My word
-/pronunciation of word/
-### noun

-1. definition one
     1. definition two

+This creates

-    # My word
+    # mujer
-    /pronunciation of word/
+    /muxer/
-    ### noun
+    ### feminine noun
+    1. woman
+        * la mujer canta - the woman is signing
-    1. definition one
+    1. wife
-    2. definition two
+        * e mi mujer - she is my wife